spc-group/haven/docs/topic_guides/fluorescence_detectors.rst

 Adding NDAttributes (Xspress3)
 =============================

+In order to correct for the detector deadtime, we need to record some additional deadtime values from the detector.
+To do this, we need to instruct the IOC to add these values to the HDF file, and also need to let Bluesky know which values are in the HDF5 file and where.
 The EPICS support for an Xspress3 detector provides several additional values besides the spectra, many of them useful for dead-time correction.
 These can be saved using the Ophyd-async NDAttribute support.
 Haven includes a function for generating these parameters so